inexorgame-obsolete/conan-grpc/Readme.md

 The packages generated with this **conanfile** can be found on [Bintray](https://bintray.com/inexorgame/inexor-conan/grpc%3Ainexorgame).

+## Yes, this will eventually be merged into the Conan Center Index

+No, it isn't ready just yet.

+If you need a remote and are allowed to use another remote than CCI, you can add the inexorgame remote as written in this Readme.

 ## Issues

 If you wish to report an issue or make a request for a package, please do so here: